silverstripe/developer-docs/en/00_Getting_Started/03_Environment_Management.md

 Silverstripe core environment variables are listed here, though you're free to define any you need for your application.

+If you want to configure environment variables for read-only replica databases, then view the [Read-only database replicas](/developer_guides/performance/db_read_only_replicas) documentation.

 | Name  | Description |
 | ----  | ----------- |
 | `SS_DATABASE_CLASS` | The database class to use.
 Only `MySQLDatabase` is included by default, but other values are available in optional modules such as [`PostgreSQLDatabase`](https://github.com/silverstripe/silverstripe-postgresql).
 Defaults to `MySQLDatabase`.|